cloudfoundry-community-attic/bosh-bootstrap/README.md

 ## Installation

-This bootstrapper for BOSH is distributed as a RubyGem for Ruby 1.8+.
+This bootstrapper tool is distributed as a RubyGem for Ruby 1.9+.

 ```
+$ ruby -v
+ruby 1.9.3p385 ...
 $ gem install bosh-bootstrap
 ```